will-loves-coding82/cpp-cnn/README.md

 # Example README.md file for Coursera Projects

 ## Overview
 A WIP Convolutional Neural Network inspired by the mini-DNN framework.
 I was heavily motivated to learn the mathemetical reasoning at each layer and the process to compute gradients during back propogation.
+Much of the code is written in C++ and mirrors much of the same functionality as high level Python libraries like Keras Layers.
+My goal is to eventually speed certain calculations with GPU acceleration.

 ## Code Organization